 When I first downloaded Threads when it launched on July 5, my first impression was kinda “meh.”
 What made this app different?
 It was a stripped-down Twitter but with Instagram’s userbase – the worst of both worlds.
 Still, I kept logging in to see if the app to see Threads for B2B marketing was viable.
 A couple of days later, the platform is rapidly growing on me – and it seems everyone else, given their explosive growth!

 I am writing a quick guide to Threads for B2B marketers to celebrate my growing addiction to this fledgling social media network.
 Should you get started on Threads?
 What should you know before you sign up?
-I am planning to keep this guide up-to-date as the platform evolves.
+Here are some tips to help you out.

 Table of Contents

 What Is Threads, and How Is It Different From Twitter?

 Threads is a social media network owned by Meta (formerly Facebook) that is similar to early-2022-era Twitter.
 Posts are primarily text-based with a 500-character limit, but you can also include up to 10 pictures or 5 minutes of video.
 You can view, respond, and repost posts (called “Threads”) from anyone else.

 Threads is technically part of Instagram, which means people can import their follow list from that platform.
 This is part of why influencers and consumer brands are so visible on the network, though it’s hard to tell how long that will last.
 Threads accounts will also be decentralized – more info on that later.

 A few features aren’t available yet but are apparently in the works.
 This includes:

 - No hashtags